Have you heard of Gavin Wood? No?!

 What is Polkadot?

-There are lots of projects that want to become essential to Web 3.0 and surpass Ethereum in functionality, but Polkadot is not just a wishy-washy whitepaper with a token trading around.
+There are also lots of projects that want to become essential to Web 3.0 and surpass Ethereum in functionality, but Polkadot is not just a wishy-washy whitepaper with token trading around.

 Polkadot is founded by Dr. Gavin Wood, Robert Habermeier, and Peter Czaban within the Web3 Foundation.